bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 git clone https://github.com/MrNaif2018/bitcart-docker
 cd bitcart-docker

-Now you need to configure bitcart, but if you need only BTC daemon, run those
+Now you need to configure BitcartCC, but if you need only BTC daemon, run those

 ```
 export BITCART_INSTALL=none